Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Simulation study of CG sampler performance

 Under the Bayesian bridge, the local scale $\lambda_j$'s are given a prior $\pi(\lambda_j) \propto \lambda_j^{-2} \pi_{\rm st}(\lambda_j^{-2} / 2)$ where $\pi_{\rm st}(\cdot)$ is an alpha-stable distribution with index of stability $\alpha / 2$.
 The corresponding prior on $\beta_j \given \tau$, when $\lambda_j$ is marginalized out, is

 The distribution of $\beta_j \given \tau$ becomes ``spikier'' as $\alpha \to 0$, placing greater mass around $0$ while inducing heavier tails.
-In typical applications, the data favors the values $\alpha < 1$ but identifies $\alpha$ only very weakly \citep{polson2014bayes_bridge}, so in this article we simply fix $\alpha = 1/2$ except when a smaller value seems warranted; see Section~\ref{sec:prior_and_computation}.
+In typical applications, the data favors the values $\alpha < 1$ but only weakly identifies $\alpha$ \citep{polson2014bayes_bridge}, so in this article we simply fix $\alpha = 1/2$ except when a smaller value seems warranted; see Section~\ref{sec:prior_and_computation}.